lundquistlab/biostats-2018/introduction/flymd.md

 The **BETTER** way of working with R is writing a plain text document that has all of the R commands you will need and saving it with a ".R" extension.
 Any command that you want to pass to R should be written down  in an .R file.
-You can save R commands in any format you want (.docx, .txt) but if you want to be able to use it directly in R or RStudio, you need to use the .R extension.
+You can save R commands in any format you want fLyMd-mAkEr (.docx, .txt) but if you want to be able to use it directly in R or RStudio, you need to use the .R extension.